Slavery in Madras Presidency: Distribution

-The Slave Trade Felony Act of 1811, created a criminal penalty for the importation of slaves into British Territory.
+The Slave Trade Felony Act 1811, created a criminal penalty for the importation of slaves into British Territory.
 There were proposed regulations in 1823 to prevent child labour.
 In 1833, the Slavery Abolition Act received Royal Assent, though the Act did not "extend to any of the Territories in the Possession of the East India Company, or to the Island of Ceylon, or to the Island of Saint Helena."
 Act V of 1843 finally ended the slave trade in India, and this was incorporated in 1862 under the new Indian Penal Code.